Skip to content

 • The request message must not contain any other required fields, and should not contain other optional fields except those described in this or another AEP.

-Services that soft delete resources may choose a reasonable strategy for purging those resources, including automatic purging after a reasonable time (such as 30 days), allowing users to set an expiry time (AEP-214), or retaining the resources indefinitely.
+Services that soft delete resources may choose a reasonable strategy for purging those resources, including automatic purging after a reasonable time (such as 30 days), allowing users to set an expiry time AEP-214, or retaining the resources indefinitely.
 Regardless of what strategy is selected, the service should document when soft deleted resources will be completely removed.

 If the user does have proper permission, but the requested resource does not exist (either it was never created or already expunged), the service must error with 404 Not Found.

-If the user calling a soft Delete has proper permission, but the requested resource is already deleted, the service must succeed if allow_missing is true, and should error with 404 Not Found if allow_missing is false.
+If the user calling a soft Delete has proper permission, but the requested resource is already deleted, the service must succeed if allow_missing is true, and must error with 404 Not Found if allow_missing is false.

 If the user calling Undelete has proper permission, but the requested resource is not deleted, the service must error with 409 Conflict.